RasaHQ/helpdesk-assistant/README.md

 yarn serve
 ```
 4. In the Financial-Demo repo, install the dependencies and train a model (see the Financial-Demo README)
-5. In the Financial-Demo repo, run the rasa server and action server at **the non-default ports shown below**
-   In one terminal window:
-    ```bash
-    rasa run --enable-api --cors "*" --port 5006 --debug
-    ```
-    In another terminal window:
-    ```bash
-    rasa run actions --port 5056 --debug
-    ```
-6. In this repo, run the rasa server and action server at the default ports (shown here for clarity)
+5. In the Helpdesk-Assistant repo (i.e. this repo), run the rasa server and action server at the default ports (shown here for clarity)
    In one terminal window:
     ```bash
     rasa run --enable-api --cors "*" --port 5005 --debug